Family Foundation of Virginia

 Family Foundation of Virginia is a Family Policy Council, meaning it is affiliated with Focus on the Family.
 An associated 501(c)(4) organization, Family Foundation Action, is used for political advertising, which the Family Foundation of Virginia's 501(c)(3) tax status prohibits it from.

+The organization sometimes brands itself as The Family Foundation.
+It is legally distinct from the Family Policy Foundation in Colorado, although both organizations are Focus on the Family affiliates.

 History

 Founding by Walter Barbee

 Family Foundation of Virginia was founded in 1985 by Walter Barbee.
 Barbee has stated that the roots of the organization go back to a county-level organization he formed in 1982, the Price William County Concerned Citizens Council, to oppose a sex education program for public schools.

 In 1988 Barbee was calling his organization Virginia Concerned Citizens Council.
 Barbee appeared together with Christian author Josh McDowell before the Virginia State Board of Education to argue against Family Life Education, a program that included sex education, and the "myth that teen-agers want to be sexually active."

 In 1993 Family Foundation of Virginia advocated against a lesbian mother in a custody dispute, Bottoms v.
 Bottoms, asking for "child protection based on the mother's sexual behavior."
 In this dispute, Virginia parent Sharon Bottoms was sued for custody of her son by the son's grandmother, Kay Bottoms, who viewed her daughter as an unfit parent because of her relationship with another woman.
 Upon learning that the judge, citing Virginia's sodomy law, had taken custody from Sharon Bottoms, Family Foundation spokeswoman Anne Kincaid commended the judge: "it took a lot of courage to draw this line."